Mammoth Resources (CVE:MTH) Shares Down 16.7% – Time to Sell?

-Mammoth Resources Corp.
-(CVE:MTH – Get Free Report)’s stock price was down 16.7% during trading on Wednesday .
+Shares of Mammoth Resources Corp.
+(CVE:MTH – Get Free Report) were down 16.7% on Thursday .
 The stock traded as low as C$0.05 and last traded at C$0.05.
-Approximately 300,000 shares changed hands during mid-day trading, an increase of 205% from the average daily volume of 98,295 shares.
+Approximately 300,000 shares were traded during mid-day trading, an increase of 205% from the average daily volume of 98,295 shares.
 The stock had previously closed at C$0.06.

 Mammoth Resources Trading Down 16.7%